slichzaddy/eye_tracker/README.md

-# eye_tracker
+Eye Tracker for Depression Detection
 Eye Tracker tracks the eyeball movement.
-Can be used for various purposes like test proctoring.
+Can be used for various purposes like depression detection and test proctoring.

 Make sure to download all files in the same directory.
 To run the product, use -